Designing a Course with an AI Co-Designer

 | Number of lessons | One per class meeting | 21 notebooks (one per business day plus a Day 0 launchpad) |

-I am comfortable on the command line and with Git, and that lowered my activation cost.
+I am someone comfortable on the command line, with coding in different programming languages, .md files, and with Git, and that lowered my activation cost.
 But everything I describe below can be done in natural language, which means telling Claude what you want, reviewing what it produced, and asking it to commit the change.
 You do not need to type a single Git command yourself.

 3 The honest tradeoffs

-Before the recommendations, three lessons I wish I had taken seriously earlier.
+Before the recommendations, the lessons I wish I had taken seriously earlier.

 3.1 You will spend more time than you expect

-Translating a 15-week course into a 4-week intensive looks, on paper, like compression.
+Translating a 16-week course into a 4-week intensive looks, on paper, like compression.
 In practice it is a redesign.
-Cognitive load, daily engagement of roughly 112.5 minutes per day, notebook pacing, the order in which concepts appear, the difficulty curve from EDA to gradient boosting in fourteen business days: none of that survives the move unchanged.
-The CONVERSATION_LOG.md in this repo has 16+ working sessions logged across roughly four months.
+Cognitive load, daily engagement of roughly 112.5 minutes per day, notebook pacing, the order in which concepts appear, the difficulty curve from EDA to gradient boosting in thirteen business days: none of that survives the move unchanged.
+The CONVERSATION_LOG.md in this repo logs sixteen numbered working sessions during the intensive design phase alone, before delivery even began, and then a run of dated entries through delivery, more than two dozen in all.
 The AI sped up production, not deliberation.
 I still had to decide what to teach, in what order, and at what depth.
 The minute I tried to skip that step and let the assistant just propose a plan, the plan was bland and had to be redone.

 3.2 Flexibility is a double-edged sword